Let Them Eat Gluten Free Cake

 • Preheat oven to 375° F. Roll out pie crust or puff pastry dough into an 8½ inch by 10½ inch rectangle (it doesn't need to be exact, however).
 Place on a parchment-lined baking sheet and bake for 15-20 minutes, or until deeply golden brown and flaky.
 Cool completely.

 • In a small bowl, mix together the goat cheese and cream cheese until fluffy.
-Add 1 tbsp each of the basil and thyme, reserving 1/2 tbsp each for sprinkling on top of the tomatoes.
+Add 1 tablespoon each of the basil and thyme, reserving ½ tablespoon each for sprinkling on top of the tomatoes.
 Also add salt and pepper to taste and stir to combine.

 • Spread on top of cooled pastry, leaving ½-inch border around all edges.
 Add sliced tomatoes on top and sprinkle tomatoes with reserved herbs and salt and pepper.
 Slice and serve.